on7dq/Forty-Niner-PLL/README.md

 This project started as a basic 49er project, based on the QST article from March 2016, by Jack Purdum W8TEE et al.
 "A Modular 40 Meter CW Transceiver with VFO".

-Some changes were neeeded though.
+Some changes were needed though.

 The AD9850 DDS for the VFO has become difficult to source, and very expensive, so it was replaced by a Si5351 module.